 The colourful suits and orange building coverings contrast with this century old building’s gray appearance.

 The building does look fragile from the street, but I am sure that careful analysis of the building’s structural integrity ensures that the building will never fall forward.
 Dust blanketed the area as pieces inside collapsed.
-The train tracks, which ran next to the construction site, were still operational.
+The train tracks next to the demolition site were still operational.

 Most business signage stayed behind and was not removed before demolition.
 From this view, you can clearly see the building’s original brickwork behind the marble cladding.